ferleoncazares/Diffusion-at-solid-solid-interfaces/README.md

 ## Contents and how to use

 The **Examples.m** file showcases the usage of all the functions in this repository.
-The user can open the example of their preference and change the inputs parameters.
+The user can open the example of their preference and change the input parameters.
 If the simulation diverges, a smaller convergence criterion ~D\*dt/dx^2<0.5 (printed by the functions) should be selected.
 Relevant plots of the concentrations and fluxes are also added for each diffusion case.

 ### Functions - Diffusion simulations